Information Desk | S&M Activities | For Players | Dance Tutorials | Revealing Items | 4:Bohemians

 1892.
 Puerto Rico.
 The first phonographs appeared on the island but were so prohibitively expensive that only the country's elite could afford them.

 1890s.
 Dominican Republic.
 Cuban immigrants begin to arrive, fleeing the unrest of Cuba's wars of independence with Spain.
-The settle mainly in the Cibao region, bringing with them the bolero, guaracha, rumba, and son.
+They settle mainly in the Cibao region, bringing with them the bolero, guaracha, rumba, and son.

 1885.
 Santiago de Cuba.
 The first documented Cuban bolero called 'Tristezas' [Sadnesses] is penned by self-taught guitarist José "Pepe" Sanchez.